JKC-Codes/jkc-codes.github.io/site/Markup/posts/Building A Robust Toggle Menu.md

 }
 ```

-The interesting parts of this code are:
+Here's a brief explanation of the not so obvious bits:
 - The `<label>` and `<input>` elements have a `hidden` attribute which is overridden by `display: inline-block` in the CSS.
 This ensures that if the CSS isn't loaded there won't be a redundant checkbox that doesn't work.
 If you're wondering when this would be applicable, read [Sara Soueidan's article on optimising content for reader modes and reading apps](https://www.sarasoueidan.com/blog/tips-for-reader-modes/).
-- There is an `aria-controls` attribute on the input linked to the nav menu list.
+- There's an `aria-controls` attribute on the `<input>` linked to the nav menu list.
 This tells assistive technology that supports it that the two are linked so enhanced functionality can be provided.
 - The `:checked` pseudo class is combined with an [`adjacent sibling combinator`](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) to toggle the menu.
 You could also use the [`general sibling combinator`](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator) if elements are farther apart.
 - `visibility: hidden` is used instead of `display: none` or `opacity: 0` to keep transitions while still removing the menu from the DOM when closed. `display: none` would hide the menu before the transition could finish and `opacity: 0` would hide the menu after the transition but only visually, causing issues with assistive technology.
 - `transition-delay: 0ms, 0.25s` is used when closing the menu to allow the transform to finish before `visibility` is set to `hidden`. `visibility` doesn't fade like `opacity` but it is still an [animatable property](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties).
 - There are selectors targeting a `<button>` with an `aria-expanded` attribute because <strong>the `<input>` and `<label>` must be replaced with JavaScript as soon as possible</strong> to avoid accessibility issues. `<input>` doesn't have the same functionality as `<button>` such as being triggered by the enter key or being listed in shortcut menus.

-That last point needs repeating: <strong>using a checkbox to control a menu should only be used as a temporary measure until JavaScript replaces it with a button</strong>.
+To be clear: <strong>using a checkbox to control a menu should only be used as a temporary measure until JavaScript replaces it with a button</strong>.

 ### `<details>` And `<summary>` Elements